manuelmeister/aw/Readme.md

 ## ⚠️ Disclaimer

 The content is provided as-is, with no guarantees for correctness or completeness.
 Use it at your own risk.
-All rights remain with Ueli Maurer and the respective authors.
+All rights remain with Angelika Steger, Emo Welzl and the respective authors.